luiscoco/GoogleCloud_Sample15-Gemini-dotNET8-WebAPI/README.md

 ### 3.4.
 Modify the appsettings.json file

-We print the Access Token, and in the following section we teach you how to set the Postman authorization request
+We print the **Access Token** to include it in the appsettings.json file

 ```
 gcloud auth print-access-token
 ```

-We also copy the endpoint from this URL: https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini
+We also copy in the appsettings.json the endpoint taken from this URL: https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/gemini

 ```
 https://us-central1-aiplatform.googleapis.com/